Free Solar Panels UK & Rent-a-Roof: What These Offers Actually Mean

 When you see “free solar panels” advertised in 2026, it means one of three things:

-1. ECO4 (genuinely free, with conditions)
+1. ECO4 (genuinely free, but narrow)

 2. A lease or solar finance arrangement (you do not own the panels)